-According to the standard audit assessment, Customer's solidity based smart contracts are "Well Secured".
-This token contract does not have any ownership control, hence it is 100% decentralized.
+According to the standard audit assessment, Customer's solidity smart contracts are "Well Secured".
+Also, these contracts do contain owner control, which does not make them fully decentralized.

 We used various tools like Slither, Solhint and Remix IDE.
 At the same time this finding is based on critical analysis of the manual audit.